mvanaman/website/content/post/2021-05-18-crash-course-to-getting-into-a-phd-program-in-psychology/index.en.markdown

     1. Now is NOT the time for “my time spent counseling on the suicide hotline was inspired was inspired by own experience struggling to find meaning in life.”
 You would not believe how common this is.
 Do not write like that.
 If you share anything personal, it should only be done with the explicit purpose of demonstrating points 1 through 5 above, and should be incorporated very carefully and with much professionalism.

 2. Perhaps *some* diversity/advocacy/altruistic type stuff/etc., but only if it helps to tell your story.
-Do not make this your opportunity to sell yourself as a moral hero - save that for the diversity statement.

-    1. Now is NOT the time for long stories about your advocacy for the oppressed.
-Only include moral stuff in your statement if it illustrates points 1 through 5 above.
+Do not make this your opportunity to sell yourself as a moral hero - you are auditioning to be a scientist first, even if you would like to help people with your research or see patients eventually.
+Only include this in your statement of purpose if it illustrates points 1 through 5 above.

 Importantly, you will want to write, and revise, and revise, and revise some more until your prose is tight, flowing, logical, and moving.
 Have your mentor go back and forth on some drafts with you.
 If they won’t, find another professor who will.
 Run your draft by the your school’s writing center, but keep in mind that they will not know what to look for in a statement of purpose.
 Use writing centers for grammar and syntax checks only.